oleiade/trousseau/README.md

 <div class="break"></div>
 #### Scp example

 *Trousseau* allows you to push your data store to a ssh location.
-It doesn't need any special setup.
+It doesn't need any special setup though if you store you're private ssh rsa key in a custom location you might want to pass it's path with the ``--private-key`` option.
 So here we can go with a complete example.

 ```bash
 # We start with a non-empty trousseau data store